Sightseeing in Sydney | A Travel Diary

 We got a combo deal for the tours, and the package included a bus ticket that was valid for 24 hours, as well as a sightseeing cruise.

-For the bus tour, they gave us earphones so we could listen to the pre-recorded audio explaining the background of the places we would pass by (gallery below, click to view ⬇️).
+For the bus tour, they provided us with earphones so we could listen to the pre-recorded audio explaining the background of the places we would pass by.

 For the sightseeing cruise, there were six destinations: Watsons Bay, Manly, Taronga Zoo, Darling Harbour, Barangaroo, and Circular Quay.
-We didn’t get off the boat anymore because it was raining- yup, even with the sun out.
-When it started to pour, we transferred to the enclosed area, where they had complimentary tea and coffee (gallery below, click to view ⬇️).
+We didn’t get off the boat anymore because it was raining hard- yup, even with the sun out.
+We just made the most of it by staying there for a while and enjoying the boat ride.
+When it started to pour, we transferred to the enclosed area, where they had complimentary tea and coffee.
+I had coffee, of course hehe.

 On our last night, we had dinner with my husband’s cousins and had desserts at Koi.
 It rained again, but I enjoyed it because it was relaxing, in a way.